 The baby teething timeline is different for every child, but the average first tooth eruption occurs between 5 and 7 months.
 Teething can begin up to 2 months before the initial tooth sighting, so you may notice the symptoms earlier.
 By age 2 1/2, most children will have their full set of 20 baby teeth.

 What Are Some Symptoms of Teething?

-According to the American Dental Association, diarrhea, rashes and a fever are not typical for a teething baby, so if you notice any of these symptoms, you should look for other possible causes.
-Generalized irritability is another symptom that could be associated with teething or the result of other health issues.
-You may notice your child's personality change seemingly overnight; it is important to provide additional comfort if he needs the extra attention.
+According to the American Dental Association, diarrhoea, rashes and a fever are not typical for a teething baby; if you notice any of these symptoms, you should look for other possible causes.
+General irritability is another symptom that could either be associated with teething or result from other health issues.
+Your child's personality may change seemingly overnight; it is important to provide additional comfort if he or she needs the extra attention.

 Many teething remedies are available to meet your child's particular needs.
-Your pediatrician or seasoned moms who have been through teething with their own children can offer personal recommendations if you are unsure what to try first.
-Teething rings come in all shapes and sizes, so you may need to test out a few different items until you find one that your baby likes.
+Your paediatrician or seasoned moms who have been through teething with their own children can offer personal recommendations if you are unsure what to try first.
+Teething rings come in all shapes and sizes, so you may need to try out a few different items until you find one that your baby likes.
 A cold, clean washcloth can also serve as a temporary solution.
 One teething remedy that is no longer recommended by the American Association of Pediatric Dentistry is the application of teething gels, due to potential toxicity to infants.
-If your child appears extremely uncomfortable due to teething pain, you should ask your pediatrician for advice on additional methods of relief, such as the administration of ibuprofen.
+If your child appears extremely uncomfortable due to teething pain, you should ask your paediatrician for advice on additional methods of relief, such as the administration of a pain killer or analgesic.

-As other developmental stages, the baby teething timeline differs for each child, and some babies experience more discomfort than others.
-As a parent, you know your child best, so trust your own instincts, and do not hesitate to contact your pediatrician or pediatric dentist if your baby's teething symptoms appear overly bothersome.
+Just like other developmental stages, the baby teething timeline differs for each child, and some babies experience more discomfort than others.
+As a parent, you know your child best, so trust your own instincts and do not hesitate to contact your paediatrician or paediatric dentist if your baby's teething symptoms appear overly bothersome.